Shortest-path recovery from signature with an optimal control approach: Embedding in Optimal Control Theory

 It is important to observe that the length is invariant under reparametrizations.
 To see this, we consider a reparameterization, which is a monotone increasing, smooth function $\psi:[0,T]\rightarrow [0,1]$ and compose as follows

 Given this notion of the length of a path, the optimal control problem reads as

-such that $\xi \in \mathbb{X}$ fulfills the constraints defined in \eqref{control_sys} and additionally $\xi(1) = \bar g$.
-As we already clarified in Section~\ref{sec:prereq}, the minimum exists due to the Rashevsky–Chow result (Theorem~\ref{Chow}).
-Reviewing Theorem~\ref{min} we note that the minimum of this control problem coincides exactly with the norm in Theorem~\ref{CC}.
-For numerical matters, it can sometimes be more convenient to work with a similar formulation of length whose minimizers in \eqref{min} coincide.
-The energy functional often denoted as $J: L^2([0,1],\R^d) \rightarrow \mathbb{R}$ takes the following form:
+such that $\xi \in \mathbb{X}$ fulfills the constraints defined in \eqref{control_sys} and additionally $\xi(1) = \bar g$. {As already explained in Section~\ref{sec:prereq}, there are always admissible controls due to the Rashevsky–Chow result (Theorem~\ref{Chow}).
+Moreover, we note that minimizing the length over admissible controls coincides exactly with finding the norm introduced in Theorem~\ref{CC}.} For numerical matters, it can sometimes be more convenient to work with a similar functional strictly related to the length whose minimizers coincide with the ones in \eqref{min}.
+The \emph{energy functional} is often denoted as $J: L^2([0,1],\R^d) \rightarrow \mathbb{R}$ takes the following form: